Matt-Conrad/CXR_View_Classification/README.md

 # Implementation of Chest X-ray Image View Classification
 This project is an implementation of the paper "Chest X-ray Image View Classification" by Xue et al found [here](https://www.researchgate.net/publication/283778178_Chest_X-ray_Image_View_Classification).
-Currently, the implementation is in the form of an application that allows a user to interact with a GUI to go through the all of the steps including: downloading, storing metadata, extracting features, data labaling, cross-validation, and classifier training.
-Additionally, the trained model is also deployed as a RESTful web API.
+Currently, the implementation is in the form of a desktop application and a web API.
+The desktop app allows a user to interact with a GUI to go through the all of the steps including: downloading, storing metadata, extracting features, data labaling, cross-validation, and classifier training.
+The web API is a RESTful web API and contains the trained model and I outline steps below on how to deploy either to the local machine, a local VM, or to AWS Elastic Beanstalk.

 ## Motivation
 The inspiration for this project arises from my experience in the medical imaging industry.
 A classifier such as this would be useful in industry.
 One use case being a lot of medical imaging software relies on DICOM tags such as laterality (0020,0060), view position (0018,5101), and patient orientation (0020,0020) to perform some action.
 However, this tag is not always there or has values of all images in the study or series as seen in the image set from [NLM History of Medicine](https://openi.nlm.nih.gov/faq#collection), which is the image set used in the cited paper.
 Thus, this automatic classifier can be used to label all of these images so that the medical software relying on these DICOM tags can perform their duty.

 Another purpose of implementing this paper was to get experience with and learn about a wide range of technologies.
 Using this paper's algorithm as the core of the project, I utilized the following technologies to build the application and web API:
  - Flask for designing the web API and web app
+ - Amazon Web Services (AWS) Elastic Beanstalk for deploying the Flask app to the cloud
  - Gunicorn, and Nginx to deploy the Flask app as a RESTful web API to a local virtual machine
  - PostgreSQL (Python package: psycopg2) to organize the metadata, features, and labels of all of the downloaded images
  - QT (Python package: pyqt5) to provide a simple multi-threaded user interface for guiding the user from image set download to classifier training